fahd209/E-commerce/README.md

 ## Phase 5

 In this phase the logic that I implemented is allowing the user to check out.
 Once the user goes to cart they're is an option for checking out.
-Once the user checks out, that cart will go back to empty and the order with get saved in the order table in mySql database.
+Once the user checks out, that cart will go back to empty and the order will get saved in the order table in mySql database.

 # Pictures and descriptions